 © Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

-Merthyr Mawr Churchyard Cross is a medieval stone cross located within the churchyard at Merthyr Mawr in Glamorgan, Wales.
-The monument dates to the medieval period and represents a type of ritual and funerary monument typical of Welsh ecclesiastical sites, serving functions both devotional and commemorative within the sacred space of the churchyard.
-As a scheduled ancient monument under Cadw designation SAM GM226, it reflects the longstanding religious significance of this locality and the material culture of medieval Welsh Christianity.
+Merthyr Mawr Churchyard Cross is a medieval stone cross located in the churchyard at Merthyr Mawr in Glamorgan, Wales.
+The monument dates to the medieval period and stands as a testament to the religious and funerary practices of its time, serving functions both ritual and commemorative within the sacred space of the churchyard.
+The cross exhibits the characteristic form typical of Welsh medieval churchyard crosses, though its specific architectural details reflect the local stone-working traditions of the region.
+This monument remains an important example of medieval religious material culture in South Wales and is protected as a scheduled ancient monument under the Cadw designation system.

 Merthyr Mawr Churchyard Cross is a scheduled monument protected by Cadw under reference GM226.
 View the official record →

-Merthyr Mawr Churchyard Cross is a medieval stone cross located within the churchyard at Merthyr Mawr in Glamorgan, Wales.
+Merthyr Mawr Churchyard Cross is a medieval stone cross located in the churchyard at Merthyr Mawr in Glamorgan, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM226.

 Merthyr Mawr Churchyard Cross dates from the medieval period, and is classified as a cross.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Merthyr Mawr Churchyard Cross is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM226.